Research

 Interested in supporting writing-related or student-led research?
 Consider making a gift to the WRC!

-In February 2024, WRC Directors, Drs.
-Katie Garahan and Jan Rieman, and undergraduate tutors, Maya Osaka and Bree Johnson, presented their research at the Southeastern Writing Center Association Conference in Decatur, GA.
+In April 2025, WRC Director, Dr. Katie Garahan, and undergraduate tutors; Bree Johnson, Melanie Diaz, and Meg Reen; presented their research at the Mid-Atlantic Writing Center Association Conference in Newark, DE.

 WRC Undergraduate Tutor Research Award